 You can find any event in the lifetime of a service ticket in the Audit Trail, so whenever you’re wondering what exactly happened to a record that either looks strange or needs review, look to the Audit Trail to find each action logged.

 - Any actions in ConnectWise manage are logged in the Audit Trail, for better or worse.

-To get assistance with anything mentioned above, including anything else ConnectWise related feel free to contact us on the form found on the bottom of our MSP offer description page
+To get assistance with anything mentioned above, including anything else ConnectWise related feel free to contact us on the form found at the bottom of our MSP staffing services page

 For more information about Connectwise Manage, check out our CW Manage overview here.